Home

 • to understand up, down, under, near, on the side, etc. (basic directions)

-• It also helps to expose the student to two-digit numbers.
+• Expose the student to two-digit numbers.

 Children may also get started with money, time, and measuring, though it is not absolutely necessary to master any of that.
 The teacher should keep it playful, supply measuring cups, scales, clocks, and coins to have around, and answer questions.